 If you are pregnant, there are already many factors that need to be taken into account for your, and the baby’s health.
 While there isn’t a lot of conclusive evidence suggesting high temperatures can affect fetal development, pregnant individuals are at a higher risk for heatstroke and exhaustion.
 Dehydration can cause complications during pregnancy, so be sure to stay hydrated and take it easy during these times of high temperatures.

-Simple Tips to Help Keep Your Pets Safe During Heatwaves
+How to Keep Your Pets Safe During Heatwaves?

 Your furry friends aren’t immune to high temperatures, so it’s important to keep them cool and happy during times of excessively high temperatures.
 Following are some simple steps to keep your pets safe during a heatwave.